ghulette/haskell-parser-examples/README.md

-An example of writing a parser for the untyped lambda calculus, using the two seemingly most-popular options available: Parsec and Happy/Alex.
+Demonstrate how to write a basic parser for the untyped lambda calculus in Haskell, using the two seemingly most-popular options
+available: Parsec and Happy/Alex.

 To build:
   cabal configure